f-ansari/f-ansari/README.md

 ## Hi!
 My name is in the banner.
 To pronounce it, it's like you are going "far" with the southern "y'all".

-- 🔭 I’m currently working on InteriorCafé
+- 😄 Pronouns: She/Her
+- 👩‍💻 I’m looking for a job as a Software Engineer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python/ TypeScript
-- 👯 I’m looking to collaborate on ... we will see about that
 - 🤔 I’m looking for help with error handling
+- 🔭 I’m currently working on Portfolio
 - 💬 Ask me about anything!
 I like talking
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like coffee and IronMan

 ***